Seán MacMahon: South Longford by-election

-Marriage

-He married Lucinda Fitzgerald on Thursday 27 November 1919 in the Church of Saint Andrew, Westland Row, Dublin, that same church that he had helped save from being destroyed.
-They went to Ulster for their honeymoon to see Seán MacEntee, MacEntee at that time served as Vice-Commandant of the Belfast Brigade of the IRA.
-Their first home was in Heytesbury Street, in Dublin.
-Mac Mahon was the brother in-law of Commandant Theobald Wolfe Tone FitzGerald, the painter of the Irish Republic Flag that flew over the GPO during the Easter Rising in 1916.

-Q Company
+Irish Republican Army

-Seán Mac Mahon was the organiser of the famous Q Company based at Dublin Docks, which was finally organised into a unit in March 1921.
+MacMahon was the organiser of the famous Q Company based at Dublin Docks, which was finally organised into a unit in March 1921.
 John Kennedy was transferred from "B" Company, 3rd Battalion, Dublin Brigade, to his department to help run it.
 He also found time to organise the Volunteers at the various railway stations both in Dublin and throughout the country.

 On another occasion, about this time, the British military carried out a raid on a business premises in Stephen's Green.
 Every room in the building with the exception of two were searched.
-One of these was the Q.M.G.'s War Office.
+One of these was the QMG's War Office.

 Many meetings took place in Whelan's Pub at 49 Parnell Street.
 Owned and run by James Kirwan from Tipperary.
 He was a member of "D" Company 2nd Battalion, Dublin Brigade.
-Whenever there was an important meeting being held in the snug Richard Mulcahy would preside with Seán Mac Mahon, Gearoid O Sullivan, Frank Thorton, Seán O’Connell, Michael Larken and of course Oscar Traynor these men were always present.
+Whenever there was an important meeting being held in the snug Richard Mulcahy would preside with MacMahon, Gearoid O Sullivan, Frank Thorton, Seán O’Connell, Michael Larken and of course Oscar Traynor these men were always present.
 Mick Collins was always in and out, keeping much of his funds hidden here. £3,000 at one time behind a brick in the wall of the cellar.
 Often used to buy arms.
 It was here that the escape from Kilmainham Gaol and of Sean Mac Eoin from Mountjoy were planned.